funnelbranch/funnelbranch-script/README.md

 # ❌ Funnelbranch has been discontinued ❌

-❌ The script below will no longer work.
+❌ The script will no longer work.

 # Funnelbranch Script